— Syrinq —

 Magic was at the heart of it all.

-Or so she was taught.
+Or so they were taught.

 — FALL FROM GRACE —